NxPKG/khulnasoft-docs/content/cloudflare-one/policies/access/mfa-requirements.md

 **What happens if the user fails to present the required MFA method?**

-Cloudflare Access will reject the user, even if they successfully login to the identity provider with an alternative method.
+Khulnasoft Access will reject the user, even if they successfully login to the identity provider with an alternative method.

 {{</Aside>}}

 ## Adding authentication methods into the JWT

-When users authenticate with their identity provider, the identity provider then shares their username with Cloudflare Access.
-Cloudflare Access then writes that value into the {{<glossary-tooltip term_id="JSON web token">}}JSON Web Token (JWT){{</glossary-tooltip>}} generated for the user.
+When users authenticate with their identity provider, the identity provider then shares their username with Khulnasoft Access.
+Khulnasoft Access then writes that value into the {{<glossary-tooltip term_id="JSON web token">}}JSON Web Token (JWT){{</glossary-tooltip>}} generated for the user.

 Certain identity providers can also share the multifactor authentication (MFA) method presented by the user to login.
-Cloudflare Access can add these values into the JWT and force.
-For example, if the user authenticated with their password and a physical hard key, the identity provider can send a confirmation to Cloudflare Access.
+Khulnasoft Access can add these values into the JWT and force.
+For example, if the user authenticated with their password and a physical hard key, the identity provider can send a confirmation to Khulnasoft Access.

-Cloudflare Access then stores that method into the same JWT issued to the user.
+Khulnasoft Access then stores that method into the same JWT issued to the user.

-Cloudflare Access follows [RFC 8176](https://tools.ietf.org/html/rfc8176), Authentication Method Reference Values, to define authentication methods.
+Khulnasoft Access follows [RFC 8176](https://tools.ietf.org/html/rfc8176), Authentication Method Reference Values, to define authentication methods.